How to Upgrade Hard Drive to SSD without Reinstalling Windows?

 Follow the below steps that can help how to use 4DDiG Partition Manager to clone a disk:

 • Connect the new SSD to your computer after downloading and installing 4DDiG Partition Manager.
-Next, open the application and choose "Clone Disk."
+Next, open the application and choose "Clone OS Disk."

 FREE DOWNLOAD